On framings of links in 3-manifolds: Preliminaries

-An embedded surface $F$ in $M$ that admits a compressing disk is said to be {\bf compressible}.
-If the surface $F$ is not $S^2$ or $D^2$ and it contains no compressing disk then the surface is said to be {\bf incompressible}.
+An embedded surface $F$ in $M$ that admits a compressing disk is said to be \textbf{compressible}.
+If the surface $F$ is not a disjoint union of $S^2$'s or $D^2$'s and it contains no compressing disk then the surface is said to be \textbf{incompressible}.
 If $F = S^2$, then $F$ is incompressible if it does not bound a $3$-ball in $M$.\\

 \end{definition}